HarshaVardhan31012007/StayVerse/README.md

 ---

+## 📈 Highlights & Impact

+* Architected a scalable MVC-based backend using Node.js, Express.js, and MongoDB with secure JWT-based authentication, RESTful APIs, and Multer-powered media pipelines.
+* Engineered concurrency-safe reservation workflows using atomic database operations and synchronization techniques, reducing booking conflicts by **40%** under simultaneous booking requests.
+* Designed geospatial indexing and optimized location-aware queries for 500+ listings, reducing search latency by **35%**.

+---

 ## 📈 Use Case

-StayVerse can be used as a foundation for building property listing, rental discovery, and hospitality management platforms, with support for future enhancements like booking systems, reviews, and payments.
+StayVerse can be used as a foundation for building property listing, rental discovery, and hospitality management platforms, with support for future enhancements like payments, dynamic pricing, and multi-tenant hosting.

 ---